-A lot of Mac enthusiasts prefer using Safari over Chrome, thanks to its low battery consumption.
-With macOS High Sierra, Safari is better than ever before, but as with all browsers there are quirks that need fixing.
+A lot of Mac enthusiasts prefer using Safari over Chrome, thanks to its lower battery consumption.
+Nowadays, Safari is better than ever before, but as with all browsers it has some quirks that need fixing.

-Fortunately enough, most of the browser’s annoying quirks can be fixed by making a quick visit to Safari’s settings.
-Others need a little more work, but we’ll cover those step by step.
+Fortunately enough, you can smooth out most of the browser’s rough edges by making a quick visit to Safari’s settings.
+Some need a little more work, but we’ll cover those step by step.

-Ready to upgrade your Safari browsing experience on your Mac?
-Let’s begin with fixing Safari’s default preferences first.
+Ready to upgrade the Safari browsing experience on your Mac?
+Let’s go!

-1. Enable Link Preview in the Status Bar
+1. Enable a Link Preview in the Status Bar

-When browsing through websites, you come across all sorts of hyperlinks.
-Some links take you exactly where you wanted, while other links can redirect you to phishing websites that could steal your personal information .
-Therefore, it’s a good idea to preview links before actually going to the website.
+When browsing around the web, you come across all sorts of hyperlinks.
+Some links take you exactly where you want, while other links can redirect you to phishing websites that could steal your personal information .
+Thus, it’s a good idea to preview links before actually going to the websites behind them.

-Safari doesn’t show link previews by default, but you can enable it with just a couple of clicks.
-Click on View in the menu-bar and select Show status bar.
+Safari doesn’t show link previews by default, but you can enable this with just a couple of clicks.
+Click on View in the menu bar and select Show Status Bar to do so.

-Once enabled, you should see link previews at the bottom-left of the screen.
+Once enabled, you should see link previews at the bottom-left of the window.

 2. Show the Entire URL in the Address Bar

 By default, Safari shows only the main domain name in the address bar.
-It probably makes Safari look a little more minimalistic, but it hides useful information including your exact location on a website.
+While this makes Safari look a more minimalist, it also hides useful information including your exact location on a website.

-To revert to the good old behavior, open Safari > Preferences.
-Switch to the Advanced tab.
-Check the Show full website address box.
-Safari should display the full URL now, just like any other browser out there.
+To always show the full URL, open Safari > Preferences and switch to the Advanced tab.
+Check the Show full website address box there.
+Now, Safari should display the full URL so there’s no doubt.

 3. Use Reader View Automatically for All Websites

-Whenever you come across a cluttered webpage in Safari, you can simply click on the Reader view icon to declutter the webpage and view it in an easy-to-read format.
-What if you’re spoiled with the simplicity of Reader view and want to use it everywhere, across all the websites automatically?
+Whenever you come across a messy webpage in Safari, you can simply click on the Reader view icon to declutter the webpage and view it in an easy-to-read format.
+What if you’re spoiled with the simplicity of Reader view and want to use it on all websites automatically?

-Once enabled, all the supported websites will load in Reader view automatically.
+Once enabled, all supported websites will load in Reader view automatically.